 A bot is just placed as-is in the output hole of your choice.

 Turns 2 bots into 1 of your choice.

-On the turn both inputs are filled, those 2 bots are replaced with whichever model you want in the output hole.
+When you activate the Repurposer: if both its input holes are filled, those 2 bots are replaced with whichever model you want in the output hole.
 You usually want to turn 2 bots into a workday.

-Unlike most improvements, the Repurposer takes 2 inputs, and waits until both are filled before activating.
+Unlike most improvements, the Repurposer takes 2 inputs, and doesn’t do anything until both are filled.
 A bot can wait in the Repurposer from workday to workday.